 Voter Chart By Round

-Below this chart is another chart which I called a power chart.
-When a candidate is elected in a round, the voters whose vote counted for that candidate are added to fill up the power chart.
-The intuition is that the voter could have voted for someone else, so the candidate owes them some share of their power .
-(This is best viewed on a bigger screen. there’s a lot of bookkeeping to do between rounds.)
+Below this chart are a couple of charts that are a measure of voter power.
+They track the weight of the each voter’s contribution to a candidate’s election.
+When a candidate is elected in a round, the voters whose vote counted for that candidate are added to fill up the chart.
+The intuition is that the voter could have voted for someone else, so the candidate owes them some share of their power.

-(The voters and candidates are arranged in a line by using an algorithm that solves the traveling salesman problem to keep voters together who are near each other in 2D space.
-Specifically, the ballots are used as coordinates or feature vectors since this 2D space isn’t something you’d be able to see in an election.
-You can wiggle around the candidates in this chart to see them take the traveling salesman’s route to visit all the voters.)
+(Also, here are a few more specifics about these charts.
+The voters and candidates are arranged in a line by using an algorithm that solves the traveling salesman problem to keep voters together who are near each other in 2D space.
+Specifically, the ballots are used as coordinates or feature vectors since this 2D space isn’t something you’d be able to see in an election.)

 What happens if a candidate gets more votes than just a quota?
 The rule is that exactly a quota of votes is used up by the winner, which means the excess number of votes above the quota remains in the count.
 These votes will count in proportion to that excess amount.
 It’s a calculation of dividing the excess by the quota to find the new weight for the vote.
 This bookkeeping makes sure that the power each voter gets from their vote is the same.
 It makes sure that all voters are as equal as possible.